 “The Focus on Health Capability and Role of States in Ruger’s Global Health Justice Framework.”
 The American Journal of Bioethics, 12:12 (2012), 57-59. (final version, .pdf)

 “Review of David Miller’s Strangers in Our Midst: The Political Philosophy of Immigration.”
 Ethics, Vol. 128, No. 1, October 2017, 269-274 (final version, .pdf)

 Works in Progress

-“Entry by Birth Alone?: Rawlsian Egalitarianism and the Basic Right to Invite” (under review) (draft, .pdf)
+“Entry by Birth Alone?: Rawlsian Egalitarianism and the Basic Right to Invite” (revise and resubmit) (draft, .pdf)